essinghigh/truenas-scripts/README.md

 ## Configuration Backup

-Automates the backup of the TrueNAS configuration file using midclt.
-This script retrieves the TrueNAS version, downloads the configuration via midclt, and saves it as a tar file in the specified output directory.
+Automates the backup of the TrueNAS configuration file using the websocket API and saves it as a tar file in the specified output directory.

 **Usage**

 ```
-python3 truenas-scripts/configuration-backup/configuration_backup.py --output-dir /path/to/backup
+python3 truenas-scripts/configuration-backup/configuration_backup_websocket.py --output-dir /path/to/backup
 ```

 ---